ericzhou919/Design-Pattern/src/main/java/design_pattern/design_pattern/Concurrency/Balking/README.md

 ## Example

 > Washing Machine button, starting the machine under normal conditions, but when the machine is running, button invalid.

-## 程式碼範例
+## Programmatic Example

 建立洗衣機。

 ```java
 public enum WashingMachineState {
     ENABLED,